AMSUCF/ComicsAndImageText/syllabus.md

 - Carroll, Emily. [*The Worthington.* 2018.](http://emcarroll.com/comics/worthington/)
 - Gillman, Melanie. [*As the Crow Flies.* 2012-2021.](https://www.melaniegillman.com/comic/01-25-2012/)
 - Resha, Adrienne.
-“The Blue Age of Comic Books.”
-Inks: The Journal of the Comics Studies Society, vol. 4, no. 1, The Ohio State University Press, 2020, pp. 66–81.
+“The Blue Age of Comic Books.” *Inks: The Journal of the Comics Studies Society*, vol. 4, no. 1, The Ohio State University Press, 2020, pp. 66–81.
 Project MUSE, doi:10.1353/ink.2020.0003.

 ### Week Twelve: Final Paper (Opens Monday, August 2, 2021)

 - No readings: complete and submit final paper

+## Assignment Overviews

+### Academic Activity Verification

+We make you do this for financial aid, even if you don't have any.

 ## General Policies